 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2020 Plan after it becomes effective will not exceed 4,300,000 shares of our common stock, which is the sum of (i) 2,255,458 new shares, plus (ii) an additional number of shares not to exceed 2,029,509 shares, consisting of (a) shares that remain available for the issuance of awards under our Prior Plan as of immediately prior to the time our 2020 Plan becomes effective and (b) any shares of our common stock subject to outstanding stock options or other stock awards granted under our Prior Plan that, on or after our 2020 Plan becomes effective, terminate or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
+Initially, the maximum number of shares of our common stock that may be issued under our 2020 Plan after it becomes effective will not exceed shares of our common stock, which is the sum of (i) new shares, plus (ii) an additional number of shares consisting of shares subject to outstanding stock options or other stock awards granted under our Prior Plan that, on or after our 2020 Plan becomes effective, terminate or expire prior to exercise or settlement: are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
 In addition, the number of shares of our common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each year for a period of 10 years, beginning on January 1, 2022 and continuing through January 1, 2031, in an amount equal to (1) 5% of the total number of shares of our common stock outstanding on the last day of the immediately preceding year, or (2) a lesser number of shares determined by our board of directors no later than the last day of the immediately preceding year.
-The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2020 Plan will be 12,900,000 shares.
+The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2020 Plan will be shares.